 Learning Lessons in Teen Parenting

-Having been a teen mum herself Alicia Lynne (Alexandra Holden - Mind Games) always wanted more for her daughter Jennifer (Sammi Hanratty - The Lost Medallion: The Adventures of Billy Stone).
+Having been a teen mum herself Alicia Lynne (Alexandra Holden - Mind Games) always wanted more for her daughter, Jennifer (Sammi Hanratty - The Lost Medallion: The Adventures of Billy Stone).
 But history has a way of repeating itself when at 16 Jennifer also falls pregnant with the dad, Randy (Michael Grant - Reading, Writing & Romance), not wanting anything to do with them.
-It makes things difficult at the Lynne home as Jennifer and Alicia lock horns over the baby and the mistakes whilst Alicia's partner Walter (Jeff Branson - Christmas in Homestead) keeps telling Alicia that baby Zoe is not their problem.
+It makes things difficult at the Lynne home as Jennifer and Alicia lock horns over the baby and the mistakes whilst Alicia's partner, Walter (Jeff Branson - Christmas in Homestead), keeps telling her that baby Zoe is not their problem.
 But when Zoe is abducted Jennifer's maternal instinct comes flooding out as she realises how much she loves Zoe whilst Alicia realises how much her daughter needs her.

 What this all boils down to is that "Zoe Gone" is first and foremost typical of the made for TV genre and as such if you are not a fan of far fetched and over the top it may not be for you.
 But it is an interesting spin on a child abduction storyline which brings character growth to the mix.